 A compulsion to visit/revisit abandoned place (sifting through the relationship between organic and slow mechanical decay of ferrous concrete).

-Here, Celeste Olalquiaga looks at Virilio's fascination with the almost indestructible Nazi concrete edifices which scatter the Normandie Littoral.
-A summer holiday in 1958 led to seven years spent roaming the French coast documenting what he initially referred to as the 'cryptic architecture' of the Atlantikwall, the outer skin of Festung Europa.
+Here, Celeste Olalquiaga looks at Virilio's fascination with the (almost) indestructible Nazi concrete edifices which scatter the Normandy Littoral.
+A summer holiday in 1958 led Virilio to spend seven years roaming the French coast documenting what he initially referred to as the 'cryptic architecture' of the Atlantikwall, the outer skin of Festung Europa.

-Organic yet not, these once liminal spaces for organic beings, are maybe neat segue into the science fiction of J.G.
+Quasi-organic, these liminal spaces for the organic beings, are maybe neat segue into the science fiction of J.G.
 Ballard perhaps?

 Modern ruins to go with the cast-off modern machine?